patricks-js/payment-api/README.md

 <h2 id="started">🚀 Getting started</h2>

 The goal of this project is implement a simplified version of a payment service.
 It should be possible to make transfers between ordinary customers and merchants, and the **merchant only receive transfers**.
-Ordinary users can make and receive transfers from any other customer.
+Ordinary customers can make and receive transfers from any other customer.

 ### Installation